 Duke Snider was one of three Hall of Fame center fielders simultaneously playing in New York.
 He was the most emotionally fragile of the three.
 Mantle and Mays were godlike.
-Snider would sometimes sulk when things went wrong, he had slumps which verged on clinical depression; he was sensitive to the charge that he couldn’t hit left handed pitchers and that he did so well because everyone else on the Dodgers was right handed and thus opposing teams were reluctant to pitch left handers against Brooklyn.
+Snider would sometimes sulk when things went wrong, he had slumps that verged on clinical depression; he was sensitive to the charge that he couldn’t hit left-handed pitchers and that he did so well because everyone else on the Dodgers was right-handed and thus opposing teams were reluctant to pitch left-handers against Brooklyn.
 But he was a great fielder and he hit 407 home runs in his career.
 He also hit 40 or more home runs in five consecutive seasons (1953-57).
 He was a great player who was loved by the Brooklyn fans as much for his flaws as for his extraordinary talent.
-As of this writing he is the only member of the 1955 World Series champions still alive.
+As of this writing, he is the only member of the 1955 World Series champions still alive.

 I’ve saved the best for last.
 Everyone knows about Jackie Robinson’s immense social standing in ending baseball’s shameful color barrier.
 What seems to get lost is what a great athlete he was.
-In my opinion he was America’s greatest all around athlete.
-UCLA’s only four letter man.
-He was a All American football and basketball player.
+In my opinion, he was America’s greatest all-around athlete.
+UCLA’s only four-letter man.
+He was an All American football and basketball player.
 He was great on the track and the favorite to win the long jump in the 1940 Olympics that were canceled by World War II.